DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

     ]

 ```
-If you request block info with num greater than 0, it should return empty response.
-As there is no transaction triggered.
+If you request block info with a number greater than 0, it should return an empty response, as there are no transactions triggered.

-For more API usage, please refer to [guidance](https://tronprotocol.github.io/documentation-en/getting_started/getting_started_with_javatron/#interacting-with-java-tron-nodes-using-curl).
+For more API usage, please refer to the [guidance](https://tronprotocol.github.io/documentation-en/getting_started/getting_started_with_javatron/#interacting-with-java-tron-nodes-using-curl).

-To easily trigger a transaction on Tron network, [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/) is recommended.
-Refer the installation [guidance](https://github.com/tronprotocol/wallet-cli), make sure you edit config.conf in [src/main/resources](https://github.com/tronprotocol/wallet-cli/blob/develop/src/main/resources/config.conf) as below:
+To easily trigger a transaction on the Tron network, [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/) is recommended.
+Refer to the installation [guidance](https://github.com/tronprotocol/wallet-cli).
+Make sure you edit `config.conf` in [src/main/resources](https://github.com/tronprotocol/wallet-cli/blob/develop/src/main/resources/config.conf) as below:
 ```
 fullnode = {
   ip.list = [